mpadge/typetracer/README.md

     }
     inject_tracer (f, .GlobalEnv)

-Calls to the function, `f`, will then dump traces to a file in the temporary directory associated with the R process used to load the `typetracer` package.
-This ensures that traces will still work even when called in multi-threaded processes.
-The following code shows an example call to the `f` function, and subsequent extraction of the traces.
-Current demo-only version only traces `storage.type` and `length`.
+Calls to the function, `f`, will then traces each parameter of the function, currently extracting (for purposes of demonstration only) values for `storage.type` and `length`.
+These values can be accessed with the `load_traces` function.

     val <- f (x = 1:2, y = 3:4 + 0.)
     load_traces ()